 Proposed:

-The first beacon interval is the awake BI in which the PPS PCP is in the awake state to serve non-PCP STAs.
+The first beacon interval is the A-BI in which the PPS PCP is in the awake state to serve non-PCP STAs.

 2009.55

 In addition, the PCP transmits the DMG Wakeup Schedule element with the information of the start time and the length of the PCP sleep interval, and the STA Availability element to indicate the availability of the PCP for the CBAP of the awake BI.